 DHCF recognizes that there are certain circumstances in which paying a relative to provide essential waiver services is the most efficient, cost effective, and beneficial to participants.
-These circumstances may include: • A lack of available non-related providers in remote geographic regions, who can furnish services at necessary times and places; • A participant's extraordinary care needs; or • The need for specialized medical skills acquired by relatives.
+These circumstances may include:

+• A lack of available non-related providers in remote geographic regions that can furnish services at necessary times and places;

+• A participant's extraordinary care needs; or

+• The need for specialized medical skills acquired by relatives.

 However, it is important to ensure that there are systems in place to guard against conflicts of interest, inadvertent limits on participant choice, and potential fraud.

-1. A relative is defined as a biological, adoptive, or step parent who: a.
-Has established a LLC or other corporation; b.
-Is a certified Medicaid provider, or an employee of a certified Medicaid provider, and meets the qualifications specified in Chapter 45 of the Wyoming Medicaid Pulses and Wyoming Medicaid Rules; and c.
+1. A relative is defined as a biological, adoptive, or step parent who:

+a.
+Has established a LLC or other corporation;

+b.
+Is a certified Medicaid provider, or an employee of a certified Medicaid provider, and meets the qualifications specified in Chapter 45 of the c.
 Is not the spouse or legally authorized representative of the participant.

+Department of Health's Medicaid Rules; and

-2. Relatives may furnish Community Living, Community Support, Personal Care, Environmental Modification, and Specialized Equipment. a.
+2. Relatives may furnish Community Living, Community Support, Personal Care, Environmental Modification, and Specialized Equipment.

+a.
 Specific limitations for relatives providing these services are outlined in Appendix C1.

-3. Documentation of services provided shall be reviewed by the case manager on a monthly basis to verify that services delivered align with the approved IPC.
-4. Relatives paid to provide services as outlined above shall meet the same requirements and qualifications as other providers and provider staff, and are subject to the same oversight levels as outlined in the waiver and applicable regulations and policies.
+3. Documentation of services provided must be reviewed by the case manager on a monthly basis to verify that services delivered align with the approved subject to the same oversight levels as outlined in the waiver and applicable regulations and policies.
 All claims are subject to post-payment validation.
-5. Relatives can't provide services through participant-direction.
-Other policy.
-Specify:

-f.
+IPC.

+4. Relatives paid to provide services as outlined above must meet the same requirements and qualifications as other providers and provider staff, and are f.
 Open Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:
+Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR § 431.51: